-This pumpkin cheesecake is divine with a toasted sunflower seed and oat crust, a silky pumpkin filling, and a whipped cream topping.
-A gluten free and nut free treat that’s perfect for Thanksgiving or Christmas dessert.
+This gluten free pumpkin cheesecake is divine with a toasted sunflower seed and oat crust, a silky pumpkin filling, and a whipped cream topping.
+A nut free treat that’s perfect for Thanksgiving or Christmas dessert.

 One thing I love about this cheesecake – it’s not too fiddly.
 You know how some recipes make you do the water bath with the tin foil wrapped around your pan?
 Not this one!
 The advantage to the water bath technique is you can avoid cracking on the top of your cheesecake.
 However, when you add fresh whipped cream and a sprinkle of cinnamon on top, it’s not really necessary.
+You can just hide the cracks with the amazing homemade whipped cream.
 Win!!

 If you’re a fan of toasted sunflower seeds, you’ll love the savory factor this adds to the sweetness of the pumpkin cheese filling.
 The thin layer of whipped cream isn’t sweetened so it adds just another layer of decadence without causing your cheesecake to be too sweet.
 I used to be one of those people who was like “who on earth would put whipped cream on a cheesecake?!” until I tried it…and it’s truly life-changing.
 I encourage you all to live on the edge this holiday season.

-I used Whole Foods Organic Cream Cheese, but Organic Valley makes a good one too that’s free from carrageenan.
+- I used Whole Foods Organic Cream Cheese, but Organic Valley and Philadelphia (in block form) makes good ones too that are free from carrageenan.

 Homemade Green Bean Casserole